suvdzul/Reproduce-RNN-paper/PLAN.md

 ### Outcome(s)

-List the outcome(s) used in the study, e.g. 28-day mortality, with similar detail as the above variables.
 ICD-9 Codes were categorized into 20 classes (20 binary variables, i.e., one-hot-encoding.. kind of?) as per Table 2 Supplementary Info.
 Mortality after 48 hrs is binary.

 Variable name | Description | Timing | Aggregation | Source | Notes